OpenJAC/JAC.jl/README.md

     or *feature transformations* is central for predicting the physical properties and behaviour of atoms and ions; here, we shall provide various of such descriptors useful for atomic physics.
-8. **Semi-empirical estimates** of atomic properties, such as cross sections, stopping powers, asymptotic behaviour, etc. These *estimates* often refer to simple model computations or the use of fit functions.
-    They are only implemented when data are needed but no *ab-initio* computations of the properties are feasible otherwise.
+8. **Semi-empirical estimates** of atomic properties, such as cross sections, stopping powers, asymptotic behaviour, etc. An *Empirical.Computation()* is typically based on (more or less) simple model computations or the use of fit functions.
+They are only implemented when data are needed but no *ab-initio* computations of the involved processes appears to be feasible.
+Examples refer to electron-impact ionization and charge-exchange processes.
 9. **Symbolic evaluation of expressions from Racah's algebra**: This kind refers to the algebraic transformation and simplification of (Racah) expressions, which may generally include any number of Wigner n-j symbols of different kind as well as (various integrals over) the spherical harmonics, the Wigner rotation matrices